evondev/evondev-snippets/README.md

 Some snippets will warning in Vanilla CSS because some code I write base on SASS way

+## Useful HTML layout

+These are useful snippets just show HTML layout for some most use UI when coding.
+If you want to know how to CSS please check the next section (Useful HTML CSS)

+- html-menu
+- html-dropdown
+- html-modal
+- html-tab
+- html-accordion
+- html-linkwrap-img

-## Update useful HTML snippets for common UI Component
+## Useful HTML CSS UI Component

-- You can start using with prefix `ui-` and autocompletion will show for you
+These are useful UI components with HTML and CSS for reference purposes

 - ui-flex-layout1
 - ui-flex-layout2
 - ui-flex-layout3